St. Patrick Street

 Corn Market Street

-Corn Market Street is home to an outdoor market, with Saturday the main trading day.
+Corn Market Street is home to an outdoor market, with Saturday being the main trading day.
 An assorted range of stalls are to be found.
 Shop for clothes, shoes, gifts, drapery, toys, and traditional Irish music and instruments.
 After a hard day shopping, retire to the Hugenot Quarter where you can soak up the atmosphere in a vast range of cafés and restaurants.

 Mahon Point Shopping Centre